arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 The dashboard contains a number of technical measures for each of our products and we have been instructed to improve those scores.

-The leadership team will monitor progress towards improving our scores, which will be achieved by developers completing objectives as part of their 20% time.
+The leadership team will monitor progress towards improving our scores, which will be achieved by developers completing objectives as part of their Quality Time.

 We will measure this for each delivery team as a whole rather than at an individual level.